Omar Souleyman: Collaborations and notable appearances

 He appeared at the Glastonbury Festival in 2011, and performed during Chaos in Tejas in Austin, Texas, in June 2011.
 In August 2011, Omar Souleyman appeared at Paredes de Coura in Portugal.
 Souleyman was chosen by Caribou to perform at the ATP Nightmare Before Christmas festival that they co-curated in December 2011 in Minehead, England.

 In 2011 he recorded three remixes for Björk's Biophilia, all found on the second disc of her "Crystalline Series".

 In 2013 he worked with British producer Four Tet on his album Wenu Wenu.
 He collaborated with Four Tet again on his 2015 release Bahdeni Nami.

 In August 2013, before his performance at the Way Out West festival in Gothenburg, Sweden, Swedish authorities initially denied his artist visa out of concern that he would request asylum.
 His visa was granted two days before the festival.
 In December 2013, he performed at the Nobel Peace Prize Concert in Oslo, Norway.

 In June 2014 he performed at The Bonnaroo Music and Arts Festival in Manchester, Tennessee.
 In July he performed at Roskilde Festival, Denmark and at the Mostly Jazz, Funk and Soul Festival, in Birmingham, UK.
 He then performed at One Love Festival in Istanbul on 16 June 2014.
 In August 2014 he performed at Pukkelpop Festival in Kiewit, Hasselt, in Belgium.
 Later that summer on 31 August he played the Electric Picnic festival in Ireland.
 He also played at Treefort Music Festival in Boise, Idaho, in March 2015.
 In October 2017 he performed at Bristol's SimpleThings festival.

-In September 2025, it was announced Souleyman would appear on the new Gorillaz album The Mountain, on the song "Damascus" alongside American rapper, Yasiin Bey.
+In September 2025, it was announced Souleyman would appear on the Gorillaz album The Mountain, on the song "Damascus" alongside American rapper, Yasiin Bey.
 The band premiered the song at their Mystery Show in London alongside Souleyman and Bey, as well as at Brian Eno's Together for Palestine concert at Wembley Arena in London that same month.
+The song was officially released as the album's fourth single on December 12th.

 Personal life

 Souleyman lived in Turkey from the start of the Syrian civil war in 2011, which heavily impacted his home region.
 While in Turkey, Souleyman established a free bakery in the border town of Akçakale, in order to serve poor families from Turkey and Syrian refugees.
-In November 2021, he was arrested on charges of terrorism, over reports that he had recently travelled back to an area of Syria controlled by the PKK's Syrian affiliate, the YPG.
+In November 2021, he was arrested on charges of terrorism, over reports that he had recently travelled back to an area of Syria controlled by the YPG.
 Souleyman was released two days later.
 Soon after, he moved to Erbil in Iraqi Kurdistan, dedicating an eponymous 2024 album to the city.

 He is self-describedly "not into politics" and "[doesn't] know any solution" for the Syrian civil war.